Hoeijmakers/Plot_FastChem/README.md

 # Plot_FastChem
-This is a little object to read and quickly plot the chemical abundance profiles produced by FastChem 2.
+This is a little object to read and quickly plot the chemical abundance profiles produced by FastChem.
 This ReadMe continues to describe the contents of this repo, which form a minimum set of files needed to run this code.
 The end-product of this code is a graph of the equilibrium chemistry in astrophysical objects, like the following:

 ![Chemistry of Kepler-7b](Kepler_7_chemistry.png)